wesbos/eslint-config-wesbos/README.md

 I also install globally so that any project or rogue JS file I write will have linting and formatting applied without having to go through the setup.
 You might disagree and that is okay, just don't do it then 😃.

+## Staying up-to-date

+You can [watch the repo (releases only) on github](https://github.com/sarpik/eslint-config-sarpik/watchers) to get notified once I release a new version! 🚀

 ## Local / Per project install

 ```sh